KurtJF/Odin-JS/README.md

-# odin-js
+# The-Odin-Project
-Collection of Javascript exercises and challenges from The Odin Project
+Collection of exercises and challenges while learning web development from The Odin Project.